Walls, fences and hedges – the boundaries between our properties – are not barriers to pollinators.

 The BBCT is a small charity working to raise public awareness about the plight of UK bumblebees.
-With its members and volunteers, the Trust examines the dangers facing our bumblebees and creates strategies to help them.
+The Trust, with members & volunteers, examines the dangers facing our bumblebees & creates strategies to help them.

 BBCT supports a “future in which our communities and countryside are rich in bumblebees and colourful flowers, supporting a diversity of wildlife and habitats for everyone to enjoy”.

-Author & scientist Prof. Dave Goulson founded the Trust after discovering a link between bumblebee deaths & Nicotine-based pesticides (Neonicotinoids or Neonics).
+Author & scientist Prof. Dave Goulson founded the Trust after finding a link between bumblebee deaths & Nicotine-based pesticides (Neonicotinoids or Neonics).
 Bumblebees visiting flowers treated with these toxic substances become confused, losing the ability to find their way back to their nests.
-Neonics were banned for two years by the EU in December 2013.
-The UK Government disputed the scientific findings; those calling for a permanent ban include The RSPB and The Soil Association.

 Support for The BBCT

 In this innovative biodiversity project, 260 UK schools, community groups & individuals are helping pollinators.
 Secondary & Primary school pupils survey their garden or school grounds to learn what pollinators need, making sure there is plenty of food & shelter.

 Young people have been making school grounds into pollinator havens – creating vertical green walls & night-blooming flower beds, debating pesticide use & lobbying to change school maintenance regimes.
 BBCT is involved.
 Read more about the Polli:Nation scheme :